Don't Do It Yourself

 5. 86% of home pages had a valid HTML5 doctype.
 HTML5 pages had nearly double the page elements and 15% more accessibility errors than pages with other doctypes.

-6. 92% of the most popular federal websites fail to meet basic standards for accessibility, says a study from the Information Technology and Innovation Foundation.
+6. 92% of the most popular federal websites fail to meet basic standards for accessibility, according to a study from the Information Technology and Innovation Foundation.

 7. Home pages with ARIA present averaged 70% more detectable errors (23 additional potential barriers per page) than those without ARIA.